neural-polysynthetic-language-modelling/iiksiin.experiment/README.md

 * Clone this repo

-* Edit run.sh to change JSALT_DATA_path to the path where that repo is located
+* Edit run.tape to change JSALT_DATA_path to the path where that repo is located

 * Download https://github.com/ExperimentWith/ducttape/files/1725708/ducttape.v0.4.binary.zip, unzip it, and ensure that ducttape is in your PATH

 * Be in this directory

-* Run `ducttape run.sh`
+* Run `ducttape run.tape`